thepieterdc/publishing-lod-streams/paper/content/formatting.md

 #### RDF/XML

 The RDF/XML syntax is one of the older RDF serialization syntaxes to publish Linked Data on the web.
 This syntax presents the RDF data model using XML.
-The popularity of this syntax is decreasing because humans have difficulty in reading and writing it [](cite:cites manola2004rdf).
+However, the popularity of this syntax is decreasing, because it is difficult for humans to interpret and write [](cite:cites manola2004rdf).

 #### Turtle and TriG